WBT - FAQ

 How do I become a WBT Mentor?

-If you are interested in becoming a mentor and getting a sneak-peek at some of the technologies that will participate, contact Wiley Larsen or Amanda Radovic. or call 480-477-6408.
+If you are interested in becoming a mentor and getting a sneak-peek at some of the technologies that will participate, contact Amanda Radovic. or call 480-477-6408.
 Mentors are selected and assigned based on a "best-fit" basis, where the type of technology and stage of development are considered.
 By agreeing to become a part of our mentor pool, you may or may not be selected to mentor a technology presenter in a given year.

 How do I become a WBT Screener?

-If you are an investor or licensee interested in becoming a screener for WBT, and getting the opportunity to scout the technologies that have applied to participate, contact Amanda Radovic or Wiley Larsen. or call 480-477-6408.
+If you are an investor or licensee interested in becoming a screener for WBT, and getting the opportunity to scout the technologies that have applied to participate, contact Amanda Radovic or call 480-477-6408.
 All of our technologies are selected by qualified investors.
 If you are a corporate licensee, venture capitalist, or angel investor, contact us to express your interest in becoming a screener.